How the Social Came to Be…

 Many GMP students were extremely interested in the alumni’s experiences.
-Alexander Mourad a GMP student asked, “How did you you get where you are now and how your experiences in London has been so far?”
+Alexandra Mourad a GMP student asked, “How did you you get where you are now and how your experiences in London has been so far?”
 Another student asked, Savanna Alejandra: “I think this is all really new for us and we don’t really know what pathways are available so I wonder what everyone’s stories are so it can provide an opportunity to know potential pathways…” This was a great learning experience for GMP.
 Beyond from gaining advices on college life, the students gained insights on future careers, realistic goals, and opportunities overseas.

 Alumni Thoughts: So now I’m in Berkeley Haas, Where’s My Promised Future?

 From speaking with alumni, I was able to get this: Berkeley Haas is a dream come true for many business majors, but that doesn’t mean that everything is going to be handed to you on a silver spoon.
 One of the best things about Berkeley Haas is that it doesn’t hand-hold.
 You build up the resilience and resourcefulness to seek out your own opportunities.
 Working hard is inevitable here, but your hard work will pay off.
 Peter Zarand, founder of Brand Guard, a Saas Startup said, “I thought Berkeley Haas was going to give me the answer of what to do with my life.”
 But it will not be long until we realized that within Berkeley Haas we will confronted with new concerns and struggles as we search to define our future.

 Meeting with the alumni made me realize that the next steps of my live does not get more predictable or easier with age or knowledge.
 Peter Zarand, although now a successful CEO, admitted he once “had no idea what I wanted to do so I chose consulting.”
 He shared that he realized he got to where he is because of “a series of choices but also a series of luck.”